 A national hero for defeating Napoleon at Waterloo in 1815, Arthur Wellesley was made the first Duke of Wellington.
 He loved a dish of beef, mushrooms, truffles, Madeira wine, and pâté cooked in pastry, which has been named in his honor.
-As typical Americans, we took this same idea and with a glass of Papapietro Perry Pinot in hand, changed the beef to salmon and – voilà – an exquisite, yet easy to make dinner that is sure to impress!
-Paired with our Charles Vineyard or Clones 777 Pinot Noir – Yummy!
+As typical Americans, we took this same idea and with a glass of Papapietro Perry Pinot Noir in hand, changed the beef to salmon and – voilà – an exquisite, yet easy to make dinner that is sure to impress!
+Paired it with our Charles Vineyard or Clones 777 Pinot Noir – so yummy!

 - ¼ c. shallots chopped